 There are 3 barrel like conduits that are approximately 4.5-5.5 meters (15-18ft) high and 5.5-6.0 meters (18-20ft) wide.
 During normal flow periods, the river flows freely into the far right conduit (west tunnel).
 The other 2 tunnels are used for periods of swelling and overflow.
-If research is correct, this is a section built after the original sections, proposed by Calvin Hendricks himself.
+If research is correct, this is a section built after the original sections, proposed and recommended by Calvin Hendricks himself.

 Once you take the decision to enter into the Mouth of Jonesy, your senses will quickly be inundated by unworldly external stimuli.
 The world around you will quickly transform its self into a foreign unforgiving environment.
 The explorer will quickly realize, “Humans do not belong in here, this is a no mans land”.
 Your instincts are not far off as this is an area on earth that was not designed for human life.
 If you scream, no one will hear you.
 Jonesy will swallow your reverbs.
 The explorer may notice the most significant and immediate environmental change is the overwhelming acoustics that this part of earth produces.
 At this point, you are positioned directly underneath of an Interstate.
 Shortly thereafter that the roar of diesel locomotives passing over the earth, 20 meters above your skull, penetrates your chest.

 Looking back up North into Jonesy’s Nares.
 AVOID on the left.

 A strong steady wind sweeps the face of the explorer.
 The breath of Jonesy himself.
 The natural barometrically-driven breathing of the tunnel.
 As air quality was one of the chief safety concerns of the explorer, this cool, dry & non-malodorous wind would provide a short lived psychological comfort of what lies down below.